aboutcoders/job-bundle/Resources/docs/configuration.md

 ### Logging

-The bundle provides dedicated logger for each job using the [monolog lobrary](http://symfony.com/doc/current/logging.html).
+The bundle provides a dedicated logger for each job using the [monolog library](http://symfony.com/doc/current/logging.html).
 Whenever a job is executed a dedicated handler referred to as `storage_handler` is created and [injected into the job](./logging.md).
-This handler preserves the original data structure of log records by storing the log entries either in the json format or in the database.
+This handler preserves the original data structure of log records.

 #### Storage Handler Configuration

-You can choose whether to store logs on the filesystem or datbase, change the default log level, or assign custom processors:
+You can choose whether to store logs on the filesystem or database, change the default log level, or assign custom processors:

 ```yaml
 # app/config/config.yml